PatrickReynoldsCoding/snap-cat/README.md

-# CatSnap a site to learn more about cats
+# SnapCat a site to learn more about cats

 [Click here to visit the site!](https://snap-cat.vercel.app/)